gergelyhornyak/namizu/docs/Documentation.md

     - <anonym,public>
     - Public: the voters identity is shows next to their answers, plus pollster name
     - Anonym: as usual, voters cannot see others' choices, nor pollster name
+- Ranking or not **(default)**:
+    - Voters rank answers by preference (e.g., 1st, 2nd, 3rd).
 - Names **(default)** / Options / Range
-    - <names,yesorno,openended,range>
+    - <names,range,yesorno,openended,prompt,teams>
     - Names: The names of the voters are the answers
     - Range: The pollster can set a range for the voters to select from - on a slider possibly
-    - Options: The pollster can create custom options to vote for
-        - Yes-or-no or open-ended **(default)**
-        - Open-ended options: voters can select more open ended options at a time
-        - Yes-or-no: excludes multichoice, since yes is the opposite of no
+    - YesOrNo: excludes multichoice, since yes is the opposite of no
+    - Open-ended: The pollster can create custom options to vote for
+    - Prompt: extra text from users, users need to submit a short answer
+    - Teams: show which team you have ended up, only 2 choices are accepted
+    + Chained: an extra question after you saw the results
++ Theme: colours, font and such can be customised to create theme for the question (e.g.: spooky, dark, funny, resiliant)

 ---

 question type format: